BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 Running it for yourself and modifying outputs may help understanding of how things work.

+Notice especially what happens to the LOCK in each case.
+In the `fork` version, the lock is released after the child processes have begun so their version of it remains locked.
+In the `spawn` version, the thread that acquires the lock is never started as it is not called when the module is imported.

 ```python
 # multi_demo.py
 import datetime as dt